 - Done by hand or with a bread hook in a stand mixer, the dough will become smooth and springy.
-Don’t be tempted to add more flour unless absolutely necessary as too much flour can negatively effect the texture of your bread.
+Don’t be tempted to add more flour unless necessary as too much flour can negatively affect the texture of your bread.

-- When rolling up your yeast rolls, don’t be tempted to roll them too tight.
+- When rolling up your yeast rolls, don’t roll them too tight.
 This will cause the middle sections to pop up higher than the rest of the rolls.
 They’ll still be tasty but not as attractive.

 - Let your dough rise in a warm, moist environment.

-- Do not force your dough to rise by putting it in hot locale.
+- PRO-Tip: Do not force your dough to rise by putting it in a hot location.
 Somewhere around 80 degrees (and up to 90) is perfect.
 The ideal humidity is 75%.

 - My new oven has a “proof” setting which sets the oven at 85 degrees.

-Use unflavored dental floss to cut these orange rolls into slices.
+- PRO-Tip: Use unflavored dental floss to cut these orange rolls into slices.
 Lightly score roll at 1 1/2-inch intervals.
-Slip a 12-inch strand of floss under the roll and bring ends up and over roll and cross over one of the marks.
+Slip a 12-inch strand of floss under the roll and bring the ends up and over the roll of dough and cross over one of the marks.
 Pull ends sharply to cut through the dough.
-It’s a slick way to cut the dough into slices without the top to bottom pressure that comes from using a knife.
+It’s a slick way to cut the dough into slices without the top-to-bottom pressure that comes from using a knife.

 - 1 teaspoon salt